-Firstly, the projects have been able to make the centre, and simultaneously the SSME visible and by association, raise the visibility of the Faculty of Education and the University of the Western Cape to a national level with regard to science education.
+Firstly, the projects have been able to make the centre, and simultaneously the SSME visible and by association, raise the visibility of the Faculty of Education and UWC to a national level with regard to science education.

 The centre has been able to motivate learners about the possibilities of success in science careers through projects geared at popularising science.
 The association of the centre with the construction of 84 laboratories in three provinces in the country, is a unique contribution of a science learning centre in the education system of our country.
 This will create opportunities for other like- minded organisations to emulate this and consequently contribute to the betterment of science education in our country.